 Backpacks and lunchboxes should be a comfortable size for the student to carry.
 The characters on the bags should not represent evil of any sort.
 Clear backpacks are suggested.
 Please do not send your child to school with toys, jewelry, or money.
 The school is not responsible for lost or broken items.

 The lost and found box is located in the office.
 Items will be kept for one week and then discarded or given away.
 Please label all items to avoid potential loss.

 Boys are to wear: Navy or khaki pants or shorts with maroon, navy blue, or light blue shirts.
 The shirts must have a collar.
 Belts are to worn if loops are present.
 Shoes are to be clean and comfortable.
 Boys may not have their hair past their collar, over their ears, or braided/tied in any manner.
 Hair should be neat and not distracting.
 Hair design, braids, Mohawk hair cuts, or colored hair are prohibited.
+ALL HAIR MUST A NATURAL HAIR COLOR.
 Boys may not wear earrings or body piercings.

 -Socks are to be white, navy, black or pink.
 Shoes are to be black, navy, gray, or white.

 No tattoos or drawings (washable or permanent) on the body, no body piercings.
 No sandals, boots, or flip flops allowed.
 Anything else determined by the administration to be a hindrance to learning, or a distraction to others.